brandonyippp/expense-tracker/README.md

 - With all of that setup, you're now ready to use the expense-tracker!
 Load up http://localhost:3000/ (or whichever PORT you've assigned) to begin using the application.
   - Type 'npm start' for both expense-tracker/client and expense-tracker/server to load both front-end and back-end.
 You're now good to go!
-  -!!!
+  - Make sure that express is installed -- 'npm install express' -!!!
 Type 'npm install' in both expense-tracker/server and expense-tracker/client to install any needed dependencies !!!

 ## Used Dependencies